FionaXie1992/PearDownloader.js/README_EN.md

 var downloader = new PearDownloader('/tv/pear001.mp4', opts);
 </script>
 ```
 Congratulations!
-You can use the PearDownloader now!
+You can use PearDownloader now!

 ### How to accelerate your videos?
 The videos above has already been dispatched.
 So how to speed up other videos?
 It's a piece of cake.
 Just add your video URL into [Video distribution system](https://oss.webrtc.win/).
 And then you can feel free to use Pear's massive nodes to accelerate your videos!
 Please click [here](https://manual.webrtc.win/oss/) for detailed guide.
 (Now only support dispatched `MP4`format.
 You need to add `Pear-Demo` in front of the video name, such as `Pear-Demo-movie.mp4`)

-### Who is using PearDownloader today?
+### Who's using PearDownloader today?

 + [Pear Limited](https://pear.hk)
 + [Lenovo China](https://www.lenovo.com.cn/)